eddyerburgh/blog/_posts/2016-04-29-make-responsive-tic-tac-toe-board.md

 The table cells (td stands for table datum, but everyone calls them cells) are given a width of 33.333%.
 This means each cell will take up a third of the table width.

 So far so good, but we need some height!
 This is where the magic happens.
-We create a <i>pseudo element</i> using <a href="https://developer.mozilla.org/en/docs/Web/CSS/::after">after</a>.
+We create a <i>pseudo element</i> using <a rel="noopener" href="https://developer.mozilla.org/en/docs/Web/CSS/::after">after</a>.
 We're basically adding a child to our td element with CSS here.
 With the child we display it as a block element and give it 100% margin-top.
 Since margin-top is based on its parent's width, the :after element will be the same size as it's parent.

 So because all our widths are set as percentages, we have responsive tic tac toe board.
 We can see how it resizes with the borders added: